nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-12-originality-creativity.md

 # Painters

-Vincent Van Gogh applied copywork to painting by copying the works of his favorite artists including Millet and Delacroix.
+Vincent Van Gogh applied copy work to painting by copying the works of his favorite artists including Millet and Delacroix.

 > Those who do not want to imitate anything, produce nothing
 > — Salvador Dali